 Elisabeth, who was active in many charitable causes and founded what became Duluth's Junior League, was still living in Glensheen when she was murdered there in 1977, along with her elderly nurse.

 The case was sensational, and eventually, the alcoholic husband of Elisabeth's adopted daughter, Marjorie, confessed.
 Marjorie was charged with murder but was found not guilty.

 Since then, she has been in and out of the news, charged with bigamy and the murder of her third husband (but not prosecuted) and convicted of arson in Minnesota and attempted arson in Arizona.

 In Arizona, she was sentenced to serve 15 years, and a request for early parole was denied after being contested by at least 10 relatives.
-She was released in 2004, but in 2009 pleaded guilty to attempted forgery.
+She was released but later pleaded guilty to attempted forgery.

-It's a sad and tawdry addendum to Condon history-but one whose details fascinate many of the 85,000 people who go through the house every year.
-That's a silver lining for a public institution that, in 1998, needed $750,000 for a new roof.
+It's a sad and tawdry addendum to Condon history — but one whose details fascinate the more than 100,000 people who go through the house every year.
+That's a silver lining for a public institution that has to pay a million for a new roof.